persalys/persalys/python/doc/developer_manual/validation/validation.rst

         - 2 types of extrema tables: one for the output x_1 and one for inputs x_0, x_1 and x_3

-        - Moments estimates table has 4 columns: Estimate - Value - Lower bound - Upper bound
+        - Moments estimates table has 4 columns : Estimate - Value - Lower bound - Upper bound

-        - bounds only for Mean and Standard deviation
+        - there are bounds only for Mean and Standard deviation

         - check probability and quantile spinboxes behavior

       - Scatter plots tab:

-        - 3 sub-tabs Scatter plots - Plot matrix X-X - Plot matrix Y-X
+        - 3 sub-tabs : Scatter plots - Plot matrix X-X - Plot matrix Y-X

         - when clicking on the tab, the list view is hidden

-  - Inference analysis
+  - Inference analysis : inference item

     .. image:: /developer_manual/validation/inference_wizard.png
         :align: center

-    - check the wizard behavior :
+    - right click on the item 'inference' and choose 'Modify'.
+Check the wizard behavior :

       - check all / uncheck all